 Provide incoming (matched) PGY-1 residents with professional development to ensure they have the medical knowledge, skills and support necessary to successfully begin residency

 The project aims to simplify the residency application process by:

 Developing standards to the ob-gyn application and interview processes by creating a single national calendar for residency application deadline, interview offerings, and rejections, and by establishing communication guidelines between applicants and programs.

 Developing additional application review metrics to encourage holistic review of residency applications.

 Developing an applicant compatibility index app that aids students with program selection by increasing transparency of metrics and characteristics programs use for residency selection.

 Creating an optional early result application program to decrease the number of applications needed for a successful match whenever possible.

 The project leadership team includes representation from both APGO and the Council on Resident Education in Obstetrics and Gynecology (CREOG).

-On February 29, in conjunction with the CREOG and APGO Annual Meeting in Orlando, Florida, the leadership team and volunteer work group members will meet to focus on these objectives.
+On February 29, in conjunction with the CREOG & APGO Annual Meeting in Orlando, Florida, the leadership team and volunteer work group members met to focus on these objectives.